Nickchapman3773/Uranium-Fever/docs/main/setup.md

 	![Configuring Game Settings](https://github.com/user-attachments/assets/f36d012c-9100-46d4-aea2-e90ea876b4bb)

-- Navigate to `Options` and select the `Ultra Preset`.
+- Navigate to `Options` and select the `Ultra` preset.

 :::tip Detail
 - Ultra provides textures at the intended resolution, though for those with performance concerns, lower `Detail` presets will uniformly downsize all of the textures in Uranium Fever, which may be beneficial for users with weaker computers.
-	- DO NOT use `Low`.
+	- DO NOT use `Low` preset.
 This setting disables critical rendering functions.

  	![Launcher Presets](https://github.com/user-attachments/assets/ed9051aa-1a8e-4212-afcc-604be9ced244)
 :::